 When you use a 301 redirect it forwards traffic that is coming to an old URL to a new URL of your choosing.
 It also tells search engines that this is a permanent change, which is very important.
 When you use a 301, you keep most of the “link juice” attributed to that particular page and move it to a similar section of your site.

-4. Consider Your URL Structure
+4. Consider the URL Structure for Your Website Redesign SEO

 Are you maximizing your SEO opportunities with your URL structure?
 A keyword-rich address that provides context to the link your visitors are about to click can bring down your bounce rate and improve rankings.